AAROC/DevOps/docs/index.md

 > The mission of the Africa-Arabia Regional Operations Centre is to promote and support collective, coherent and sustainable interoperability of e-Infrastructures within the region and beyond, to peer infrastructures in the rest of the world; and to act as a point of coordination and support to computational resource providers in the region, in order to promote and develop regional scientific and technical collaboration.

 The [Africa-Arabia Regional Operations Centre](http://www.africa-grid.org) (AAROC) is an e-Infrastructure collaboration with members across Africa and the Middle East.
-AAROC is an resource infrastructure provider to [EGI.eu], and has signed an [Operating Level Agreement]()
+AAROC is an resource infrastructure provider to [EGI.eu], and has signed an [Operating Level Agreement]() with EGI in

-This is the repository for the DevOps code which executes AAROC infrastructure.
-We support Ansible and Puppet.
+## Software-Defined Infrastructure

+<! --- todo: why software-defined infrastructure is a good idea -->

 # Communicating and Collaborating.